terramate-io/terramate-docs/cloud/profile/account-linking.md

 # Account Linking

-Some Terramate Cloud features like [Pull Requests Previews](../previews/index.md), [Deployment Insights](../deployments/index.md), [Drift Detection](../drift/index.md) and [Alerts](../alerts/index.md) require you to link your GitLab, GitHub, Microsoft and Slack accounts to function properly.
+To utilize features like [Pull Requests Previews](../previews/index.md), [Deployment Insights](../deployments/index.md), [Drift Detection](../drift/index.md), and [Alerts](../alerts/index.md) in Terramate Cloud, you need to link your GitLab, GitHub, Microsoft, and Slack accounts.

-For example, for Terramate to understand what Pull Requests opened in GitHub are associated with your Terramate Cloud account, you need to establish an account mapping between your Terramate Cloud and your GitHub user.
+For instance, to associate Pull Requests opened in GitHub with your Terramate Cloud account, you must establish an account mapping between your Terramate Cloud and GitHub user.

 For that Terramate allows you to connect the following platforms to your Terramate Cloud account: